Skip to content

 Penn State Health Milton S. Hershey Medical Center’s Nephrology Fellowship prepares the trainee for clinical or academic adult nephrology.
 The program also trains clinician-scientists to become competitive clinical researchers.

 The program provides trainees with state-of-the-art training in both clinical and research pathways.
 Training is conducted on the campus of Penn State Health Milton S. Hershey Medical Center, a quaternary-care institute that cares for patients with a broad spectrum of pathologies.
-The campus offers a colocation of basic, translational and clinical science, patient care and Penn State College of Medicine all on one campus.
+The campus offers a colocation of basic, translational and clinical science, patient care and Penn State College of Medicine.
 The program is designed to meet all requirements for board eligibility in nephrology upon completion.

 Clinical training covers a full array of experiences in dialysis, renal transplantation, hypertension, inpatient service, consultation service and outpatient and long-term follow-up activities.
 All modalities of dialysis are available, including in-center and home hemodialysis, acute hemodialysis, chronic peritoneal dialysis and continuous renal replacement therapy.